-4 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
-Please note that costs for Section 18004(a)(1) Institutional Portion funds may only be used "to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, so long as such costs do not include payment to contractors for the provision of pre-enrollment recruitment activities; endowments; or capital outlays associated with facilities related to athletics, sectarian instruction, or religious worship."
+&lt;sup>4 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
+Please note that costs for Section 18004(a)(1) Institutional Portio funds may only be used "to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, so long as such costs do not include payment to contractors for the provision of pre-enrollment recruitment activities; endowments; or capital outlays associated with facilities related to athletics, sectarian instruction, or religious worship."

-Category Amount Amount in Amount in Explanatory Notes in (a)(1) (a)(2) dollars, (a)(3) dollars, institutional dollars if applicable if applicable Other Uses of (a)(2) or (a)(3) funds, if applicable.
-5 Quarterly Expenditures for each Program \$30,393.58 Total of Quarterly Expenditures \$30,393.58
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Other Uses of (a)(2) or (a)(3) funds, if applicable.
+Quarterly Expenditures for each Program \$7,480.61 Total of Quarterly Expenditures \$7,480.61